rexscaria/openid/README.md

      Twitter mail confirmation  is set, then the user  need to confirm his/her mail by clicking on the link in the registered mail.

   6. Only  instructors  and  students  can login  to  the ATutor  with OpenID.
-The admins  are required  to  take the  login page  with username, password combo.
+The administrators are required to  take the  login  page with username, password combination.